Best Backup Software for Restoring to Dissimilar Hardware

 4 macrium software review logo Reflect 8 Home From $49.99 / year

-In this guide I will be looking at some of the main benefits of using such software to restore to dissimilar hardware in more detail before going on to list some of the best backup software titles which feature this very useful technology!
+In the remainder of this guide, I will be looking at some of the main benefits of using such software to restore to dissimilar hardware in more detail.
+I will then be moving on to list some of the best backup software titles which currently feature this very useful technology as a core part of their offering – let’s go.

-In this section of this guide, I will be going into more detail about how restoring to dissimilar hardware works in practice and what components are involved and required to make effective use of it.
-This involves looking at the differences between file level and image-based backups, how disk cloning works, how Windows drivers and new hardware play their part and finally, how all of these components can be managed to make migrating an existing system to new hardware possible.
+In this section I will be going into more detail about how restoring to dissimilar hardware works in practice and what components are involved and required to make effective use of such technology.
+This involves looking at the differences between file level and disk image-based backups, how disk cloning works, how Windows drivers and new hardware play their part and finally, how all of these components can be managed to make migrating an existing system across to new hardware possible.

 File vs Image Level Backups

-One of the first key parts to understanding how the process of restoring to dissimilar hardware works begins with understanding how disk image backups themselves work (and crucially how they are different form file level backups).
+One of the first key components to understanding how restoring to dissimilar hardware works begins with understanding how disk image backups themselves work (and crucially how they are different from file-level backups as well).

-When making a file level backup of a system we are only backing up the actual files which reside on the device being backed-up, this is usually confined to just important parts of the device such as the current user’s “Documents” folder (within Windows) which will be the default place for saving any documents being worked on using said device.
+When making a file level backup of a system we are only backing up the actual files and folders which reside on the device being backed-up.
+Such backups are usually confined to just important parts of the device such as the current user’s “Documents” folder (within Windows) which will almost always be the default place for saving any documents whilst using said device.

 best backup software for restoring to dissimilar hardware - win documents folder

-As can be seen above (in many cases), when making a file level backup on a Windows device, we can simply backup the current user’s “Documents” folder to provide a very good level of data protection overall (and this will usually suffice unless you have specific reasons not to back this folder up or have knowingly stored files in other locations).
+As can be seen above (in many cases), when making a file level backup on a Windows device, we can simply backup the current user’s “Documents” folder to provide a reasonably good level of data protection overall (and this will usually suffice unless you have specific reasons not to back this folder up or have knowingly saved files in other locations).

-When we move on and start looking at disk image backups, we start to see a very different technology coming into play, one which will, instead of imply selecting individual files, instead make a mirror copy of the physical system disk (or disks) and compress and compile this information into a single file for storing.
-By default, due to this approach of imaging (copying) the entire disk itself, this method will capture all user data, any installed applications as well as the operating system itself as a part of the backup.
+When we move on and start looking at disk image backups, we start to see a very different backup technology coming into play.
+This is a technology which will, instead of imply selecting individual files, instead make a mirror copy of the physical system disk (or disks) and compress and compile this copy into a single file which is then safely stored else ware.
+By default, due to this approach of imaging (copying) the entire disk itself, this method will automatically also capture all user data, any installed applications plus the device’s operating system as a part of the backup.

-Modern imaging technology is actually becoming very advanced and can actually accommodate for excluding certain files and file types from an image backup to help keep file sizes smaller.
-Additionally, as is the main subject of this guide, modern image backup technology can now also adjust system settings within the image itself to allow said image to be recoverable on dissimilar hardware when applicable to do so!
+Modern disk imaging technology is also becoming highly advanced and can actually accommodate for excluding certain files and file types from a disk image backup as well as incremental disk image-based backups in order to help keep backup sizes more manageable.
+Additionally, as is the main subject of this guide, modern disk imaging backup technology can now also adjust system settings within the disk image itself to allow said image to be recoverable on dissimilar hardware when it is applicable to do so.

-NB – For a more detailed explanation on the differences between file level and disk image level backup techniques, check out our detailed guide on system image vs file level backups!
+NB – For a more detailed explanation on the differences between file level and disk image level backup techniques, check out my detailed guide on system image vs file level backups!

 Disk Cloning Capabilities